Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: How the Spiral of Silence Shapes Social Media

 Social media is often viewed as a mirror of society, or at the very least, one of our best available instruments for understanding public opinion.
 Social media data has been used for a range of tasks from forecasting box-office performances~\cite{asur2010predicting} to understanding political support for candidates~\cite{mcgregor2020taking}.
 Furthermore, social media content can actively shape people's opinions and influence their actions~\cite{laranjo2015influence}.

 However, what we see online may not be a complete or accurate picture of public opinion.
 This is partly because online content originates from a small fraction of platform users~\cite{ruths2014social}.
 The majority of online communities consist of ``lurkers'' or individuals who visit the community but choose to remain silent~\cite{sun2014understanding}.
 There are many reasons why people may choose to stay as lurkers.
 In some cases, users may just want to learn about a topic or are not motivated to post if they see their opinion reflected in existing content~\cite{nonnecke2001lurkers}.
 Other times, however, users may want to share their opinions but are uncomfortable doing so.
-The disproportionate silencing of certain viewpoints skews the content that we see online away from the true opinions of users.
+The disproportionate silencing of viewpoints may make our online environments appear more polarized than they actually are.

 One explanation for this phenomenon is \citet{noelle1974spiral}'s spiral of silence theory.
 The theory posits that, when people perceive their viewpoints as being \textit{incongruent}, or different from the majority of the group, they are less likely to engage in \textit{opinion expression}, or share their viewpoint.
 Since fewer people express the opinion, the viewpoint appears to be even further in the minority, triggering a spiral effect as the growing silence of incongruent opinions compounds upon itself.